– Malcolm Katrak*

 The research conducted by Professor Faisal Alvi and Alhajri et al indicate that several strategies are involved in the game of Ludo.
 Nevertheless, there is a randomness element in any game involving the roll of a die.
 Therefore, more statistical evidence is required to show that the game of Ludo predominantly is a game of skill, i.e., that it crosses the 50% threshold.

 Taking the case of Ludo Supreme, as mentioned previously, a player does not have to roll ‘six’ on the die to release his token from the coloured area.
 This is important, as all four tokens of the player start outside the player’s coloured area on the first tile.
-Therefore, the release move that a player requires a ‘six’ is waived off, which, in turn, allows the player to select any of the strategies mentioned above without the initial die roll, often directed by the algorithm.
+Therefore, the release move that a player requires a ‘six’ is waived off, which, in turn, allows the player to select any of the strategies mentioned above without the initial die roll, which is often directed by the algorithm.
 Taking the Lakshmanan standard, it would be easy to conclude, on the face of it, that Ludo, especially Ludo Supreme, is a game of skill.
 Nevertheless, considering the uncertainty involved, it is necessary to carry out mathematical/ scientific studies for this specific game.
 The question that one could ask is whether the randomness element is reduced if the requirement of ‘six’ is waived off compared to a normal game of Ludo.

 The Supreme Court has categorized several games as games of skill.
 In doing so, it has allowed certain contracts to be fulfilled by taking them out of the purview of a wager under section 30 of the Indian Contract Act.
 However, courts must, especially while examining games which involve chance and skill, consider mathematical evidence to determine ‘substantial degree’ or ‘preponderance of skill’.
 This, as mentioned previously, could be done by appointing an amicus curiae having specialized knowledge in law, statistics, and economics.
 Courts may also consider the possibility of calling expert witnesses to testify, if contradictory studies are present on the classification of games having elements of skill and chance.